Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of stable homology groups

 \begin{remark} The works mentioned above provide an explicit choice of $\varphi_\pi$, namely $\varphi_\pi(g)=\tfrac{1}{2}(g-h(\pi)-6)$ where $h(\pi)$ is the \emph{Hirsch length} of $\pi$---the number of infinite cyclic summands in the factors of a subnormal series.
 This choice plays no role in our arguments. \end{remark}

 \cref{thm:stable-homology} serves us to prove a finiteness result for the homology of $\BDiff^\lambda(M)_{\ell_M}$ in a range and under some conditions on $B$.
 One of the conditions we opt for is technical and certainly not optimal, but it suffices for our purposes.
-It involves \begin{enumerate} \item the $k$-truncation $\tau_{\le k}X$ of a space together with its canonical map $X\ra \tau_{\le k}X$, \item the \emph{rationalisation above the fundamental group} of a space $X$, i.e.\,the fibrewise rationalisation $X_\bQ^{\mr{fib}}$ of the $1$-truncation $X\ra \tau_{\le 1}X$ which comes with a natural map $X\ra X_\bQ^{\mr{fib}}$ over $\tau_{\le 1}X$ (see the proof of \cref{prop:triantafillou-haut}), \item the \emph{generalised Eilenberg--MacLane space} $K(G,A,n)$ (for $n\ge2$) associated to a group $G$ with an action on an abelian group $A$.
-Recall (for instance from \cite[Chapter 7]{Gitler}) that this is a based connected space $K(G,A,n)$, unique up to based weak homotopy equivalence, such that there exist isomorphisms
+It involves \begin{enumerate} \item the $k$-truncation $\tau_{\le k}X$ of a space together with its canonical map $X\ra \tau_{\le k}X$, \item the \emph{rationalisation above the fundamental group} of a space $X$, i.e.\,the fibrewise rationalisation $X_\bQ^{\mr{fib}}$ of the $1$-truncation $X\ra \tau_{\le 1}X$ which comes with a natural map $X\ra X_\bQ^{\mr{fib}}$ over $\tau_{\le 1}X$ (see the proof of \cref{prop:triantafillou-haut}), \item the \emph{generalised Eilenberg--MacLane space} $K(G,A)$ associated to a group $G$ with a degree-preserving action on a graded abelian group $A=\bigoplus_{n\ge2}A_n$.
+This is the based space given as the homotopy orbits $K(A)_{hG}$ of the $G$-action on the Eilenberg--MacLane space $K(A)=\prod_{i\ge2}K(A,n)$.
+It has the property that there exist isomorphisms

-with respect to which the action of $\pi_1(K(G,A,n))$ on $\pi_n(K(G,A,n))$ is the given one.
-There is a preferred twisted cohomology class $\iota \in H^n(K(G,A,n);A)$ with the property that for a connected based space $X$ there is a natural bijection
+with respect to which the action of $\pi_1(K(G,A))$ on $\pi_n(K(G,A))$ is the given one.
+There is a preferred twisted cohomology class $\iota \in H^n(K(G,A);A_n)$ with the property that for a connected based space $X$ there is a natural bijection